-Over eighty years ago, Lord Cawdor brought a collection of rare Tibetan plants back from these secret places to his Highland home.
-What was then his uncle Ian Campbell’s Auchindoune gardens, his Tibetan treasury of shrubs and flowers were planted.
-The Cawdor burn couldn’t replicate the wild splendor of the Tsangpo Gorges.
-However the 5th Earl recaptured part of Tibet’s wild and magical floral kingdom.
+Over eighty years ago, 5th Earl Cawdor brought a collection of rare Tibetan plants back to his Highland home.
+Auchindoune gardens, his Tibetan treasury of shrubs and flowers were planted along the banks of the Cawdor Burn.

-Laid out in a traditional design by Arabella Lennox-Boyd, Auchindoune’s vegetable garden is especially interesting for its once pioneering commitment to organic and now biodynamic principles and practice.
-Behind its old stone walls grow a number of heritage vegetables, among them Schorzonera, Chinese, Globe and Jerusalem Artichokes ancient Broad Beans, Kohl Rabi White and Purple Vienna.
+The Kitchen Garden Laid out in a traditional design by Arabella Lennox-Boyd, Auchindoune’s vegetable garden is especially interesting for its once pioneering commitment to organic and now biodynamic principles and practice.

 Cut flowers are also grown here, including antique varieties of Sweet Pea, such as Cupanis which date back to 1669, and Painted Lady of the 18th century.

 The Auchindoune Gardens are open with an honesty box and a recommended donation of £5 per person.

 Open 10am – 4pm, Tuesdays and Thursdays from May until August.

 Guided Tours and Group Visits are available at other times by appointment.
 Please call us on 01667 404 40 or email us at the address below to find out more.

 Planted to mark the Millennium, the specimen trees in Auchindoune’s arboretum include several from Tibet.
 Acer, Sorbus, Salix, Nothofagus and Malus are just some of the trees that are maturing here.
 Additionally, the Arboretum’s system of traditional hedgerows includes native species.
 These are naturally attracting to the local wildlife.